 The development and implementation of smart grid technology is one of the biggest frontiers in electrical engineering today.
-Grid Modernization in the 21st Century is a new 4-course program coming soon from IEEE.
+Modernizing the Smart Grid is a new 4-course program coming soon from IEEE.
 It’s designed to get you and your team up to speed quickly on the latest smart grid technologies set to change the way power is delivered to electricity consumers around the world.
 Pre-order the program for your organization today.

 About the Grid Modernization Initiative.
 Energy.gov.

 (11 Jan 2018).
 Consumer Advocate Testifies on Grid Modernization Benefits and Needs.
 Consumer Energy Alliance.